elvisburrniku/Clientlly-Webpage/replit.md

-✓ Added professional "Most Popular" badges and visual selection indicators ✓ Applied consistent card animations with staggered fade-in and hover effects ✓ Improved user experience with better plan descriptions and interaction feedback
+✓ Added professional "Most Popular" badges and visual selection indicators ✓ Applied consistent card animations with staggered fade-in and hover effects ✓ Improved user experience with better plan descriptions and interaction feedback ✓ COMPLETED purchase-focused messaging updates for subscribe page (July 26, 2025) ✓ Changed title to "Start your business transformation today" for more immediate impact ✓ Updated subtitle to emphasize instant access and immediate benefits ✓ Applied action-oriented language focused on purchase intent rather than browsing ✓ Enhanced urgency with "today" and "instant access" messaging to encourage conversion

 ✓ COMPLETED trial page complete redesign with stunning modern design (July 26, 2025) ✓ Created beautiful animated hero section with gradient backgrounds and professional typography